lukras-exe/hugoSite/content/projects/EmbeddedDisplay.md

 - Custom character display
 #### Demonstration Examples
 For this specific project, this includes two example applications to showcase the systems capabilities:
-1. **Fortune Teller**: Generates random respinses on button press, displaying one of four possible messages
+1. **Fortune Teller**: Generates random responses on button press, displaying one of four possible messages
 2. **Dice Simulator**: Simulates rolling two dice with ASCII art respresentation of dice faces

 View on github: [Github](https://github.com/lukras-exe/AVR-Embedded-Display)